-In 2000 Lisa was the founding Executive Director of The What To Expect Foundation, which was formed with a limited license to build upon the goodwill and value of the bestselling What To Expect™ pregnancy and parenting brand to benefit families in-need.
-Lisa created award-winning cause marketing campaigns in partnership with Nissan, Clorox and GlaxoSmithKline that disseminated important messages to the What To Expect audience (car seat safety, healthy home, importance of immunization); engaged healthcare providers and government agencies; and raised over $7 million for the Foundation’s mission.
+Before launching Simply Put, Lisa was the co-founder and Executive Director of The What To Expect Foundation which she formed with the authors of the best-selling What To Expect pregnancy and parenting series.
+Together they created award-winning cause marketing campaigns in partnership with Nissan, Clorox, and GSK that disseminated important messages to parents (on car seat safety, healthy homes, the importance of immunization) and raised over $7 million for the Foundation.

 She used those funds to publish Baby Basics, a comprehensive pregnancy guide for "neglected audiences" that combines narrative, illustration and evidence-based health information to entertain and engage women who don't expect to find their experiences or concerns reflected in the pages of a book.
 Baby Basics (in English, Spanish and Mandarin) has sold over 750,000 copies to non-profit agencies that support at-risk families across the US.
 The book inspired the Baby Basics program, a new paradigm of health education that encourages a woman's personal and intellectual growth during the teachable moment of pregnancy.
 With extensive training in strength-based educational strategies and the Baby Basics curriculum, thousands of medical professionals, health educators and community workers now help women to actively seek, read and engage with health information to build critical thinking skills and social networks during pregnancy.